 Popular spots for ice climbing include Crescent Falls (near Nordegg), Siffleur Falls (David Thompson Country), Panther Falls (Banff National Park, found off of the Icefields Parkway), and Lundbreck Falls (Crowsnest Pass).
 Maligne Canyon (Jasper National Park) is also fantastic for more experienced ice climbers.

 If you are ice climbing without the assistance of a guide, please exercise extreme caution.
+If you want to book a guided tour, there are options in both Jasper and Banff.

 Winter Hikes in Alberta